SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted to cover research about improving the resilience and reducing impacts of disasters for the poor and those in vulnerable situations.
 We consider "climate-related extreme events and other economic, social and environmental shocks and disasters" to cover all kinds of disasters.

 The target is limited to "the poor and those in vulnerable situations".
-The terms for *vulnerable groups* are based on the groups mentioned in the indicator for 1.3 as well as several sources from the UN (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
+For the *poor and vulnerable* terms, we use general terms for poverty/low income, plus terms for "vulnerable" groups from indicator 1.3.1.
+We used UN sources to find additional terms and groups that can be considered "vulnerable" (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
 We have also included terms for least-developed countries and small-island developing states, based on the assumption that these populations may be considered more vulnerable when it comes to disasters.

 We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f4)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.

 This query consists of 1 phrase.
-The basic structure is *action + disaster + vulnerable groups*.
+The basic structure is *action + disaster + poor/vulnerable*.

 ```Ceylon =
 TS=